Norwegian Wood

 impregnated pads would give off odours beyond redemption.
 In

-retrospect, it seems amazing that these shitpiles gave rise to no killer
+retrospect, it seems amazing that these shitpiles gave rise to no

 epidemics.